"Unexpected & Dynamic"

 "Joyful and sophisticated"

 BRASS LASSIE, a bold new band based in the Twin Cities of St. Paul/Minneapolis, combines traditional tunes, songs and style with dazzling modern horn lines, sparking their own genre of eclectic, remarkable music.
-10-member strong, the ensemble performs extraordinary takes on Scottish, Irish and French music, traditional and new, featuring a powerful 4-piece horn section, a terrific rhythm section, fine fiddles, flutes, pipes, vocals and some fabulous step dancing.
-Smart, joyous horn arrangements by top notch jazz arranger Peter Enblom, plus some great band arrangements from David Milne.
+10-member strong, the ensemble performs extraordinary takes on Scottish, Irish and French music, traditional and new, featuring a powerful 4-piece horn section, a terrific rhythm section, fine fiddles, flutes, pipes and vocals, plus percussive dance.
+Their smart, joyous horn arrangements are by top notch jazz arranger Peter Enblom, plus some great ensemble arrangements from David Milne.

-Brass Lassie's members have come together from a broad spectrum of sonic arts: traditional music, big bands, show bands, jazz, orchestral, roots and world music, step-dance.
-Our rich repertoire includes traditional and new Irish reels, jigs and hornpipes, Scottish and French-Canadian tunes, ancient Irish airs, Cape Breton dance tunes and puirt à beul (mouth music), new arrangements of Scots Gaelic waulking songs, music from Brittany and Central France, Scottish ballads with a big band spirit, and even Latin-infused Celtic dance tunes.
+Brass Lassie's members have come together from a broad spectrum of sonic arts: traditional music, big bands, show bands, jazz, orchestral, roots & world music, step-dance.
+Their rich repertoire includes traditional and new Irish reels, jigs and hornpipes, Scottish and French-Canadian tunes, ancient Irish airs, Cape Breton dance tunes and puirt à beul (mouth music), new arrangements of Scots Gaelic waulking songs, music from Brittany and Central France, Scottish ballads with a big band spirit, and even Latin-infused Celtic dance tunes.

-Our influences are the likes of La Bottine Souriante, Altan, Liz Carroll, Salsa Celtica, and the many traditional musicians we have met along the way - while our sound and arrangements are expressly and uniquely Brass Lassie in concept, spirit and delivery.
+Their influences are the likes of La Bottine Souriante, Altan, Liz Carroll, Salsa Celtica, and the many traditional musicians met along the way - while their sound and arrangements are expressly and uniquely Brass Lassie in concept, spirit and delivery.

 Brass Lassie's founder, Laura MacKenzie, carefully envisioned this big band for several years.
 It was realized at last in 2016 with a triumphant summer debut.
 In 2018, Brass Lassie recorded their debut studio album - join the mailing list for updates!